4 takeaways on housing ahead of inflation report - NewsBreak

 He doesn’t expect investors to completely leave the market, however, noting that some may take advantage of less competition, and that will keep home prices from falling as rapidly as they otherwise might.
 The change could also affect the rental market, he said, as some investors will convert the homes they buy into rentals to take advantage of strong demand.

-The post 4 takeaways on housing ahead of inflation report appeared first on Arkansas Advocate .
+The post 4 takeaways on housing ahead of inflation report appeared first on Iowa Capital Dispatch .

 Comments / 0